MethodAtlas

 • Canonical DiD: When a single treatment-effect estimate is sufficient and the time profile of effects is not of primary interest.

-• Staggered DiD estimators: When the goal is a single aggregate ATT across cohorts — modern estimators (Callaway & Sant'Anna, Sun & Abraham) aggregate event-study coefficients into a robust summary.
+• Staggered DiD estimators: When the goal is a single aggregate Average Treatment Effect on the Treated (ATT) across cohorts — modern estimators (Callaway & Sant'Anna, Sun & Abraham) aggregate event-study coefficients into a robust summary.

 • Synthetic control: When there is a single treated unit and constructing a counterfactual from donor units is more credible than assuming parallel trends.